AndreyKonovalenko/examinator/README.md

 You can now view app in the browser localhost:5000

-Login with admin account, create new users, quizzes, pass quizzes, have fun.
+Login with an admin account, create new users, quizzes, pass quizzes, have fun.